getify/foi-lang/formalization-work/Foi-Specification.md

 - **Uncaught-effect propagation**: `comp` performs an effect whose kind is outside the LHS narrowing (§6.3.1).
-The handler expression does not produce a value; the propagation is the exit path, and the effect continues up the dynamic call stack per §6.1.2.
+The handler expression evaluates to `empty`; the propagation is the exit path, and the effect continues up the dynamic call stack per §6.1.2.

 Value-shaping wrappers built on top of `~<*` (e.g., `Gen%` returning a